harelba/q/README.markdown

 Installation instructions can be found [here](INSTALL.markdown)

 ## Usage
-q's usage is very simple.
-More information can be found [here](USAGE.markdown)
+q's basic usage is very simple:`q <flags> <query>`, but it has lots of features under the hood and in the flags that can be passed to the command.

+Simplest execution is q "SELECT * FROM myfile" which prints the entire file.

+Complete information can be found [here](USAGE.markdown)

 ## Implementation
 Some implementation details can be found [here](IMPLEMENTATION.markdown)